GIDSOpenStandaarden/GIDS-HTI-Protocol/HTI_2.0.md

 ![](images/image20.png)

 ### ① The HTI claims
 The message consists of a set of HTI claims.
-Please note that the HTI version MUST be provided to JWT header to manage changes in the HTI claims between versions.
+Please note that the HTI version MUST be provided as the JWT claim `hti-version` to manage changes in the protocol between versions.

 #### Identifiers and references
 The HTI claims uses references from the FHIR standard.
 FHIR references have a type (resourceType) and identifier (id).
 A reference to an object consists of a combination of type and identifier.
 References to objects in the FHIR standard are notated as follows: